mudassir-ahmed/blog/matlab-getting-started/index.md

 MathWorks provides a free online self-paced [MATLAB Course](https://matlabacademy.mathworks.com/).
 You also get a certificate which you can share to show others you have completed the course.
+The course is really well made.

 ## Installation